aracloud/terraform-f5xc-smsv2-azure/README.md

 using single NIC configuration and a docker host in **Azure** with a demo application (DVWA) for demo or PoC purposes only.

-The deployment will create a random id which is used for several object naming conventions.
+The deployment will create a random id which is used for several objects for naming convention.

 ---